Agent prompting guide¶

 list_sessionsorlist_panesbefore acting on specific targetsPrefer IDs: Once you have a

-pane_id, use it for all subsequent calls — it never changes during the pane’s lifetimeWait, don’t poll: Use
+pane_id, use it for all subsequent calls — it never changes during the pane’s lifetimeWait, don’t poll: For commands the agent authors, prefer

 search_panes.
 If looking for pane properties (name, PID, path), uselist_panesorget_pane_infoDestructive tools are opt-in: Never kill sessions, windows, or panes unless the user explicitly asks